reczoo/FuxiCTR/README.md

    python example2_DeepFM_with_h5_input.py
    ```

-2. Run an existing model
+2. Run a model on tiny data

     Users can easily run each model in the model zoo following the commands below, which is a demo for running DCN.
 In addition, users can modify the dataset config and model config files to run on their own datasets or with new hyper-parameters.
 More details can be found in the [readme file](./model_zoo/DCN/DCN_torch/README.md).